 - Cheesy Popcorn Seasoning — Add after baking.

-- 1 bunch kale
+1 bunch kale

-- 2 tablespoons olive oil
+2 tablespoons extra-virgin olive oil

-- 1/4 teaspoon kosher salt
+1/4 teaspoon kosher salt

-- 1/8 teaspoon ground black pepper
+1/8 teaspoon ground black pepper

-- Heat oven to 350 degrees F (177 degrees C).
+Heat oven to 350 degrees F.

-- Wash leaves thoroughly then use a salad spinner or clean kitchen towels/paper towels to dry them completely.
-(If the kale leaves are not dry, they will steam instead of becoming crisp).
+Remove the thick, woody stalks and ribs from kale leaves and tear leaves into smaller pieces.
+Discard stalks and ribs or save for another use.
+Wash leaves thoroughly then use a salad spinner or clean kitchen towels/paper towels to dry them completely.
+(If the kale leaves are not dry, they will steam instead of becoming crisp.)

-- Arrange kale, in one layer, on a large baking sheet (you may need to work in batches).
-Then, bake in the oven until crisp, 10-12 minutes.
-If after 10-12 minutes the kale is not yet crisp, bake another 2-3 minutes.
-(Stay close to watch for the kale becoming overcooked/browned).
+Toss leaves with olive oil, salt and the pepper.
+Arrange kale, in one layer, on a large baking sheet (you may need to work in batches.)
+Bake until crisp, 10 to 12 minutes.
+If after 10 to 12 minutes the kale is not yet crisp, bake another 2 to 3 minutes.
+(Stay close to watch for the kale becoming overcooked/browned.)

 Remove from oven and sprinkle with chili powder and lime.
 Let cool 5 minutes.